Deyuan/turtle-to-postscript/README.md

   * turtle.l
     * Lexical parser of the turtle language
   * turtle.y
     * Syntax parser of the turtle language.
-It uses LR parsing to resolve the dangling else problem.
+It uses LR parsing to resolve the dangling else problem
   * symtab.c, symtab.h
     * A hash-table based symbol table.
-The hash table is implemented with separate chaining with linked lists.
+The hash table is implemented with separate chaining with linked lists
   * token.h
     * An alternative definition of tokens used for developing lexical parser
 * tests/